HttpAnimation/FreeXIPA/README.md

 ## How it works
 This script will take a .xcarchive file and will output a IPA file for IOS with out needing to use a dev account from Apple.

+## What it will work on
+Linux
+Windows under WSL
+MacOS